- What is Collaborative Adventures ?

 Well, needed may not be the right word.
 But, whether we like it or not, more and more of our federal, state and local community programs are being reduced or eliminated.
 And, these budgetary problems are affecting the well-being of our communities all around our country.
 Therefore, we need more money to reclaim and improve these programs.

 Interestingly, the structure of our Collaborative Adventures program was actually guided by mathematics.
-You see, of the $428 BILLION dollars provided to charities in 2018 … American corporations gave ONLY 5%.
+You see, although a huge amount of money was raised and provided to charities … American corporations gave ONLY 5%.
 So, this encouraged us to define a system that will significantly increase the amount of corporate giving.

 Well, we feel that we have fashioned a WIN WIN WIN for both charities and advertisers.
 You see, our companies will sell advertising at an extremely, large discount (generally 40% to 50% off), which we refer to as Charitable Discounts.
 However, in order for our advertisers to enjoy these immense discounts, they must commit to redirecting their savings to our national network of WizerGiving MeetUps.
 And, subsequently, these “Community-Managed Meetups” will allocate a substantial amount of this money to a wide variety of worthwhile community causes.